Coffee:

 someone brews and drinks their coffee is truly of a personal nature.
 Here

-are some of the tips that will make your coffee better no matter how
+are some tips that will make your coffee better no matter how

 you partake of it.

 - Start with a clean coffee maker.
-Avoid the build up of oils on your
+Avoid the build up of oils in your

 - Always start with fresh COLD water.
 Cold water is more highly oxygenated